Codeception/phalcon-demo/.github/ISSUE_TEMPLATE.md

 > Questions should go to https://forum.phalconphp.com or http://phptest.club/
-> Documentation issues should go to https://github.com/phalcon/docs/issues or http://codeception.com/docs/
+> Phalcon documentation issues should go to https://github.com/phalcon/docs/issues

 ### Expected and Actual Behavior